Parametrically driven Kerr temporal soliton crystals

-{\it Bifurcation and phase diagrams.} To better understand the system’s dynamics, we performed path continuation using pde2path\cite{Uecker2014a}, by varying $P$ while fixing $\delta = 2$.
-The results, shown in Fig.~\ref{fig2_diagram}(a), depict the maximum field amplitudes $\mathrm{max}(|A|)$ and $\mathrm{max}(|B|)$ as functions of $P$.
+{\it Bifurcation and phase diagrams.} To better understand the system’s dynamics, we performed path continuation using pde2path\cite{Uecker2014a}, by varying $P$ while fixing $\delta = 2$. { The steady states for fields $A$ and $B$ satisfy $\partial_T A=\partial_T B=0$; their linear stability is given by the eigenvalues of the Jacobian for small perturbations and is confirmed by the split-step Fourier method.} The results, shown in Fig.~\ref{fig2_diagram}(a), depict the maximum field amplitudes $\mathrm{max}(|A|)$ and $\mathrm{max}(|B|)$ as functions of $P$.
 For small $P$, only the homogeneous solution (HS) is stable, with $|B|$ increasing linearly with $P$ while $|A| = 0$.
 Beyond the bifurcation point $\rm B_1$ at $P \approx 1$, the HS becomes unstable, giving rise to new branches of localized soliton states.